ChandraPrakashA/ModelDevelopment_PortfolioArtifacts/Visualizing Neural Networks/Readme.md

 How I Built It
 I sketched the architecture based on how I usually picture models when debugging them at work.
 I used my experiments in the Neural Network Playground (changing layers, neurons, learning rate and noise) to ground the explanations in concrete behavior I’ve actually seen instead of just theory.

+What I Learned
+Putting this together helped me connect the math to an intuitive mental model:
+More layers and neurons give the network room to learn richer patterns, but also make it easier to overfit.
+Activation functions are the key to moving beyond straight-line decision boundaries.